19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Austrawhite is another best egg-laying chicken breed, resulting from a crossbreed between black Australorp and White Leghorns.
 It originated in Oregon, United States.

-They begin laying eggs at around 5 months old and can lay up to 250–300 white eggs annually.
+They lay eggs at around 5 months old and can lay up to 250–300 white eggs annually.
 Their eggs are large and weigh 50–59 grams.
-They are kept for eggs and meat.
+People keep them for their eggs and meat.
 They have the same lifespan as Australorp, i.e., about 6–10 years.

-An Austrawhite rooster weighs 6.5-7 lbs and it’s purely white, while a hen is 5 lbs and white with some black dots.
+An Austrawhite rooster weighs 6.5-7 lbs, and it’s pure white, while a hen is 5 lbs and white with some black dots.
 Austrawhites are docile and friendly, and they are omnivorous.

-These chickens are not known to be broody.
+These chickens don’t sit on eggs.
 However, even though they like roaming freely, they are prone to predators because of their bright colors and big bodies.

 4. Barred Plymouth Rock Chicken